martinbudden/MaybeCube/MC300RB/readme.md

 2. Thread the belts as shown and attach them to the **X_Carriage_Belt_Side_assembly** using the **X_Carriage_Belt_Clamp**.
 3. Leave the belts fairly loose - tensioning of the belts is done after the frame is assembled.
-4. Bolt the handle to the previously inserted t-nuts.
+4. Bolt the handles to the previously inserted t-nuts.

 ![Face_Top_assembled](assemblies/Face_Top_assembled.png)